 If your request for external review is complete and eligible, it will be assigned to an independent review organization ("IRO") that has been accredited by URAC or a similar nationally-recognized accrediting organization to conduct the external review.
-The Plan has contracted with at least IROs for assignments under the Plan and uses unbiased methods for selecting the IRO for your claim.
+The Plan may rotate assignment among IROs with which it contracts, and the Plan uses unbiased methods for selecting the IRO for your claim.